GLAMIDL Reference

 GLAM ConfiggConFzxKL9USmwTdJoeQJvfKmqhJ2CyUaXTyQ8v9TGXGlobal config PDA, Asset metadata records

-GLAM Policies (Token Hook)po1iCYakK3gHCLbuju4wGzFowTMpAJxkqK1iwUqMonYPolicy account, Extra account metas PDA
+GLAM Policies (Transfer Hook)po1iCYakK3gHCLbuju4wGzFowTMpAJxkqK1iwUqMonYPolicy account, Extra account metas PDA

 GLAM Protocol StaginggstgptmbgJVi5f8ZmSRVZjZkDQwqKa3xWuUtD5WmJHzState account, Vault PDA, Anchor event authority